-- (1) An application to intervene shall comply with these rules and shall be filed within thirty (30) days after the commission issues its order giving notice of the case, unless otherwise ordered by the commission. - (2) An application to intervene shall state the proposed intervenor's interest in the case and reasons for seeking intervention, and shall state whether the proposed intervenor supports or opposes the relief sought or that the proposed intervenor is unsure of the position it will take. - (3) An association filing an application to intervene shall list all of its members. - (4) The commission may on application permit any person to intervene on a showing that- - (A) The proposed intervenor has an interest which is different from that of the general public and which may be adversely affected by a final order arising from the case; or - (B) Granting the proposed intervention would serve the public interest. - (5) Applications to intervene filed after the intervention date may be granted upon a showing of good cause. - (6) Any person not a party to a case may petition the commission for leave to file a brief as an amicus curiae.
+- (9) The commission may limit an intervention to particular issues or interests in a case. - (10) Motions to intervene or add new member(s) filed after the intervention date may be granted upon a showing of good cause.
+Any motion so filed must include a definitive statement whether or not the entity seeking intervention or to be added as a new member accepts the record established in that case, including the requirements of any orders of the commission, as of the date the motion is filed. - (11) Any person not a party to a case may petition the commission for leave to file a brief as an amicus curiae.
 The petition for leave must state the petitioner's interest in the matter and explain why an amicus brief is desirable and how the matters asserted are relevant to the determination of the case.
 The brief may be submitted simultaneously with the petition.
-Unless otherwise ordered by the commission, the brief must be filed no later than the initial briefs of the parties.
+Unless otherwise ordered by the commission, the brief must be filed no later than the initial briefs of the parties and comply with all applicable briefing requirements.
 If leave to file a brief as an amicus curiae is granted, the brief shall be deemed filed on the date submitted.
 An amicus curiae may not file a reply brief.

 AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
 Amended: Filed March 26, 2002, effective Nov.
 30, 2002.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.